 Your IDX Home Search Website Is Not A Field of Dreams

 “If you build it, they will come”.
 Yeah…maybe in a Kevin Costner movie, but when it comes to your website, you’re going to have to put in some work to reap the rewards.
 It’s my job to help you make the best decisions when it comes to creating and deploying an IDX strategy.

 Outside of the obvious leads generated and direct requests for information from your CTA’s (calls-to-action), how do you know if you’re maximizing your site’s potential?
 That’s where web site analytics come into play.

 Free doesn’t necessarily mean easy.

-Recently, there have been a few developers who have identified the complexity of Google Analytics as an opportunity to create tools that are easier to understand for the average small business owner or entrepreneur like yourself, and that include only the necessary information to determine a site’s effectiveness.
-For the next several months I am going to introduce you to some alternatives to Google Analytics, the first of which will be:
+Recently, there have been a few developers who have identified the complexity of Google Analytics as an opportunity to create tools that are easier to understand for the average small business owner or entrepreneur like yourself, and that has only the necessary information to determine a site’s effectiveness.
+Here is an alternative to Google:

 Gaug.es has a super simple set-up process.
 Provide your basic contact information and submit.
 The site instantly generates a “tracking code”.
 Copy the code and paste it into the HTML of any page on your site that you want to track.
 WordPress users can install the tracking code to all web pages with a simple one time install via Gaug.es’ WordPress Plugin.
 Once the tracking code is installed, you can generate reports by simply logging into your account at Gaug.es.com.